HeuryPy/HeuryPy/README.md

 ## Hi, I´m Heury.
-I am a Junior Data Analyst (for now), Accountant, and Teacher with several years of experience in Distance Education.<br>
+I am a Junior Data Analyst, Accountant, and Teacher with several years of experience in Distance Education.<br>
 Today, I apply my analytical and business perspective to transform data into insights that support strategic decision-making.<br>

 Throughout my professional journey, I have always had a strong interest in Technology, especially programming, automation, and digital environments.<br>